There are many lovely cities in Sardinia.

 Colorful, perched on the hills, facing the Mediterranean sea, offering unique experiences, you will definitely enjoy visiting them.

-In this post, I highlight the most interesting and beautiful towns in Sardinia.
+In this post, I highlight the most interesting and beautiful towns in Sardinia – seriously among the best places to visit in Sardinia.

 - Cagliari segway tour